What is a DDoS attack, and how can I protect myself from it?

 What does Combell do to protect you against DDoS attacks?

 To start with, Combell has a major advantage: its network is very extensive.
 Where attacks on servers with smaller hosting companies would immediately bog down the network, the traffic of the fake requests can be distributed across the large network at Combell.
 Imagine a single lane, which is suddenly overwhelmed by a lot of traffic so the traffic stops completely, and then a road with 100 lanes, that can smoothly process the increased traffic.
+In other words, capacity is a key factor.

 Conclusion: the economic damage that is caused when a website or web service is temporarily unavailable as a result of a DDoS attack can be enormous.
 The technology of DDoS attacks is coming more and more advanced and requires an increasing higher level of vigilance and protection against the attacks.
 The experienced collaborators of Combell closely follow these developments and apply the latest defence mechanism as soon as possible.
 So, you can be assured that your website will remain available.